jeremyfa/bind/README.md

  * A _Haxe_ project that can be compiled with ``build.hxml``
  * An Xcode project configured to build haxe files to C++, generate bindings and run the result as an iOS App
  * Scripts (used by Xcode project) to compile C++ to iOS binaries, to generate bindings
+ * An example of class written in _Swift Language_ bound to _Haxe_ through an _Objective-C_ compatible dynamic framework

 This will obviously only work on a mac, with haxe, bind library and xcode properly installed.